 This is Lockdown Sessions.

-Jorge Juan B. Wieneke V, more popularly known as as similarobjects, is an electronic musician and producer that, among many other things, is also one of the founding members of beatmaking collective and music label BuwanBuwan Collective, one of the founders of virtual club Club Matryoshka, the head of production house Kindred Productions, and a teacher of Electronic Music at the De La Salle-College of Saint Benilde.
+Jorge Juan B. Wieneke V, more popularly known as as similarobjects, is an electronic musician and producer who, among many other things, is also one of the founding members of beatmaking collective and music label BuwanBuwan Collective, one of the founders of virtual club Club Matryoshka, the head of production house Kindred Productions, and a teacher of Electronic Music at the De La Salle-College of Saint Benilde.
 And with more projects and titles under his name, it’s no surprise that life under lockdown is just as busy as it was before the events of March and the months that followed.

 Where are you currently locked down?